PaddlePaddle/docs/doc/fluid/user_guides/tools/elastic_ctr/deploy_ctr_on_baidu_cloud_en.md

 Please refer to **Chapter 3.3-3.8**to check if every stop is current.
 And in **Chapter 4** verify the training process and inference results.

-**[Attention！！！]**：以下**The content between Chapter 3.3 - 3.8 are all included in one-click deployment script, no need to carry out manually**.
+**[Attention！！！]**：**The content between Chapter 3.3 - 3.8 are all included in one-click deployment script, no need to carry out manually**.
 But to make it easier to comprehend, the details and principles are given in the following.

 ### 3.3 Pick one node for output model